 This can be especially helpful to identify behavior patterns or better understand how visitors from different sources navigate through your website.

 No matter , you can filter heatmap data to show just the clicks from visitors who came from out of state.
 You could then analyze their behaviors to learn where they clicked, how they moved across a webpage and if they purchased on the first or fourth visit.

 Now that you have more analytics information, how do you use it?

-If you discover, for example, that out-of-state traffic is more interested in your shipping page and converts on the second or third visit, you may want to consider building a landing page layout that offers free shipping just for your out-of-state visitors.
+If you discover, for example, that out-of-state traffic is more interested in your shipping page and converts on the second or third visit, you may want to consider layout that offers free shipping just for your out-of-state visitors.

 Now with the essentials out of the way, it’s on to the heatmap test.

 Before we dive into the test itself, let’s break it down by goals and the questions you want to answer:

 Evaluate how far visitors scroll on a blog post or webpage

 Is my CTA and most powerful content buried too deep in the page?
 Are visitors scrolling far enough down to see it?